fwolfst/farsharing/README.md

 The interface language is **german**, but fully translatable (using standard rails i18n mechanisms).

 A tiny discussion about potential solutions to specific use-cases can be found at [meta-community.org](https://meta-community.org/t/resourcenmanagement-mitfahrgelegenheiten-in-sieben-linden-und-bei-euch/206).

+### Design decisions

+  - Let server do the work (no 'client-heavy' JavaScript frameworks)
+  - to be written ...

 ## Installation and Setup